dobin/avred/README.md

 * follow [instructions](https://github.com/radareorg/radare2#installation) on radare2 github
 * Or download exe from github [releases](https://github.com/radareorg/radare2/releases) and add to your `PATH` (e.g. on windows)

+Note: Make sure you have dnfile >= 0.14.1 installed

 ## Setup